simarjot0032/OGV/README.md

 ### For macOS Users
 ⚠️ **Important**: On macOS, you must use Docker for the GCV (Geometry Conversion) module as BRL-CAD is not natively available for macOS.

+### BRL-CAD Package
+The project uses BRL-CAD for geometry conversion.
+For more information about BRL-CAD and installation, see the [BRL-CAD repository](https://github.com/BRL-CAD/brlcad).

 ## 🛠️ Installation & Setup

 ### 1. Clone the Repository